rackerlabs/rackspace-how-to/content/cloud-dns/nslookup-checking-dns-records-on-windows.md

 ---
 permalink: nslookup-checking-dns-records-on-windows/
-audit_date: '2016-06-27'
+audit_date: '2016-10-05'
 title: Check DNS records on Windows with nslookup
 type: article
 created_date: '2012-06-27'
 created_by: Rackspace Support
-last_modified_date: '2016-06-27'
+last_modified_date: '2016-10-05'
-last_modified_by: Kyle Laffoon
+last_modified_by: Kate Dougherty
 product: Cloud DNS
 product_url: cloud-dns
 ---

-You might need to check the status of your DNS records for many reasons.
-For example, you might need to verify that any updates are correct or to troubleshoot issues accessing a particular service.
-Windows has a built-in tool for checking your DNS records, `nslookup`.
+There are many reasons why you might need to check the status of your Domain Name System (DNS) records.
+For example, you might need to verify that updates are correct or troubleshoot issues with accessing a service.
+Microsoft&reg;
+Windows&reg; offers `nslookup`, a built-in tool for checking your DNS records.

-To access `nslookup` open up a command prompt window.
-Go to **Start > All Programs > Accessories > Command Prompt**.
+To access `nslookup`, open a command prompt window by selecting **Start > All Programs > Accessories > Command Prompt**.

-### Check for a record
+### Check a DNS record

-To check for a specific record you need to specify the `nslookup` command, an optional record type &mdash; for example, A, MX, or TXT &mdash; and the host name you want to check.
+To check a specific DNS record, you need to specify the `nslookup` command, an optional record type (for example, `A`, `MX`, or `TXT`), and the host name that you want to check.

-(If you omit the record type, it defaults to 'A'.)
+**Note**: If you omit the record type, it defaults to `A`.

-The following example shows how to check for any A records for **rackspace.co.uk**:
+The following example shows how to check A records for **rackspace.co.uk**:

     C:\Users\Administrator>nslookup rackspace.co.uk
     Server:  cachens1.lon.rackspace.com>